omteja04/JavaJourney/README.md

 Feel free to explore and contribute to this repository.
 Happy coding!

-> "Just as the Demon Slayer Corps protects humanity from demons, the `.gitignore` file quietly protects our repositories from clutter and chaos."
+> "Just as the Survey Corps protects humanity from titans, the `.gitignore` file quietly protects our repositories from clutter and chaos."